imintinvestors/imintinvestors.com/content/article/20180319-what-the-market-has-learned.md

 The deal with Kontigo Care is valued at kSEK 400 initial with a potential for future license royalty and for the deal with Saab it was not regarded important enough to even communicate a deal value nor issue an actual press release.
 The company have also stated that with both projects there are some synergies with the smartphone and consumer video recording business.

-Given the negative market reactions on the Kontigo news the market seams _not to value these test shoots_ in smaller niche markets although there are certainly some investors that view them in as positive even if the short term value remains small.
+Given the negative market reactions on the Kontigo news the market seems _not to value these test shoots_ in smaller niche markets although there are certainly some investors that view them in as positive even if the short term value remains small.

 ## New Code Base in C++

 Another thing Imint communicated as a part of their Christmas greeting was that they during 2017 have been _rewriting their existing code base to C++_.
 This should according to the same greeting make integration even easier and more efficient.

 While this might to many come across as a minor news one can assume that at least a few key developers must have been heavily involved in this project for quite some time.
-As these types of rewrites, from a software engineering perspective are know as _high risk projects_ the bullish investor is glad over the fact that the project _seams to have succeeded_ that that hopefully frees up  resources for working with new customers and on new products.
+As these types of rewrites, from a software engineering perspective are know as _high risk projects_ the bullish investor is glad over the fact that the project _seems to have succeeded_ that that hopefully frees up  resources for working with new customers and on new products.

 The more bearish investor would probably question the wisdom of prioritizing a full product rewrite in a situation where the company struggles to turn a profit.
 On top of this comes the fact that C++ is known to take many years to master and that Imint now probably has to get all of their over 20 developers productive.